filipematias23/Bison-Fly/README.md

 ## Maturity

 > Maturity is another important trait in plant breeding and has great potential for being measured using UAV traits because is related with greenness.
 For instance, vegetation indices are great tools to identify when the plants are physiological ready to be harvest.
 In the example below using a simple linear regression, vegetation indices were used to evaluate maturity.
-It is possible to identify a great moment for collecting data with UAVs (flying day) around 60 DAPs, when is already possible to observe high correlation between these traits.
-The genotype is considered phenotypic matured when 50% of the plants’ stems in the plot are yellow as represented on the left site in the image below.
+It is possible to identify a great moment for collecting data with UAVs (flying day) around 60 DAP, when is already possible to observe high correlation between these traits.
+The genotype is considered phenotypically matured when 50% of the plants’ peduncle in the plot are yellow as represented on the left site in the image below.

 <p align="center">
   <img src="https://raw.githubusercontent.com/filipematias23/images/master/readme/BF_M.jpg">